 For travel itineraries series, today a three-day tour in Syracuse, one of the landmarks of Sicily, to visit at least once in a lifetime.
 For its history, its geographical position, its beauty, his food.
 He returned, then, with full rights, in the ten must see places if you are in Sicily.
 Tourists love it, especially foreign ones, who are enchanted by the sea, archeology, by that air of mystery that still reigns in this city that was the heart of the Magna Greece and one of the most powerful and important of the Mediterranean Sea.
 And those who live there are proud today.

 Cultural tourism is the primary motivation for those who choose Syracuse.
-The Regional Archaeological Museum "Paul Bears” (archaeologist and director for over 40 years) It is one of the most valuable in the Mediterranean.
+The Regional Archaeological Museum “Paolo Orsi” (archaeologist and director for over 40 years) It is one of the most valuable in the Mediterranean.
 The numerous exhibits and works in the museum come from either Syracuse or from the surrounding countries.

 Not to be missed, in particular, Roundabout Adelfia (It operates the Roman period, so named because it was found in a circular area in the catacomb of St. John).
 The exhibition of this work was inaugurated in May 2014 in the section dedicated to Christian and Byzantine period.
 Is’ a sarcophagus, a marble chest, with relief scenes, in which they are depicted scenes from the Old Testament.
-Is’ the first archaeological document attesting to the worship of Lucia, which later became the patron saint of Syracuse, martyred under the Emperor Diocletian in 304 AD.
+It 'the first archaeological document certifying the cult of Lucia, which later became the patron saint of Syracuse, martyred under the Emperor Diocletian in 304 AD.

 Another work not to be missed is the Venus Anadyomene, called the Venus Landolina (named Saverio Landolina Nava, the archaeologist who found the statue in 1804).
 Yet, The rich collection of Kouroi and koroi, Statues young representatives and girls dating from the fourth and fifth centuries BC; the Medagliere, a rich numismatic collection of Greek engravers. in the Hellenistic, Also the statue of the goddess Cybele seated on a throne.
 While, in the Rome area, the precious head of the god Asclepius.